kidsontheyard/aws-scripts/ec2/ubuntu/networking/Multiple-IP-addresses.md

 Note:
 > The above solution is setting a temporary configuration for a secondary IP on the same interface.
 Please continue reading to confirm how this can be applied to persist after a reboot.

-### Step 3.2: Configuring the additional IP's to be persistent after a reboot (netplan)
+### Step 3.2: Configuring the additional IP's to be persistent after a reboot (Netplan)

 Below is an example of configuring the additional IP's to be persistent after a reboot.